arvkevi/openhumansimputer/README.md

 We will set up the virtual environment here, and then work from within it for the remainder of this guide.

-1. install the Python package  [pipenv](http://pipenv.readthedocs.io/en/latest/), using pip: `pip install pipenv` or `pip3 install pipenv`
+1. install the Python package  [pipenv](http://pipenv.readthedocs.io/en/latest/), using pip: `$ pip install pipenv` or `$ pip3 install pipenv`
-2. navigate to your project folder for this template repo, and enter the command `pipenv --python 3.6`
+2. navigate to your project folder for this template repo, and enter the command `$ pipenv --python 3.6`

 This command should output some information about how it's creating a virtual environment for us with some path information about it.

 Whenever we use pip or python commands, this virtual environment will be used for the remainder of this tutorial.

-You can work from within this environment with `pipenv shell`
+You can work from within this environment with `$ pipenv shell`

-If you want to run commands from outside of this shell, you can type `pipenv run \_\_\_`, for example, `pipenv run python`.
+If you want to run commands from outside of this shell, you can type `$ pipenv run ___`, for example, `$ pipenv run python`.

 ### Installing dependencies

 You can install all dependencies with:

-`pipenv install`
+`$ pipenv install`

 *Note: This will install the dependencies for this project from the Pipfile and Pipfile.lock.
 If you have issues with installing all of the requirements at once, read the error(s) as there may be some other requirement missing locally (such as Postgres).
 If you still have problems, [raise an issue on Github](http://github.com/OpenHumans/oh-data-source-template/issues)*.

 ### Environment file

 The environment file contains configurations for running the application, which both `pipenv` and `heroku` will use when running the application.
 It **should never be committed to git** and should be kept private as it contains secrets.
-First copy the contents of the template environment file, `env.example`, paste into a new file, and save with the filename `.env`(use `cp env.example .env`) we will go back and alter the contents after creating a project on the Open Humans site.
+First copy the contents of the template environment file, `env.example`, paste into a new file, and save with the filename `.env`(use `$ cp env.example .env`) we will go back and alter the contents after creating a project on the Open Humans site.
 The `.env` filename should already be in your `.gitignore`, but it is worth double-checking to make sure.

 ## Creating an Open Humans project